Getting Sick While Traveling: When Random Ass Injections Go Wrong

-The attendant mumbled my name, “Darby” in some Spanish accent that completely butchered it.
+The attendant mumbled my name, “Jake” in some Spanish accent that completely butchered it.
 Didn’t care.
 Just needed a doctor.

 I walked in and sat down.
 The doctor came in and started speaking Spanish.
 She asked what was wrong and I began explaining my symptoms in Spanish.

 She started laughing at me, “Do you speak English?”

 She smiled, “Ok, start over and tell me your symptoms in English, please.”

 I had stumbled on an English speaking doctor in a city where English levels were nearly non-existent.

 She scolded me for getting the El Matrimonio.
 Telling me I’d been in Colombia too long, as that’s the Colombian solution to all medical issues.

 The doctor’s visit concluded by finding out I had Strep Throat.
 The doctor gave me a prescription for the proper antibiotic, along with a few things to manage the pain for a day or two.
 I hit the pharmacy and things are clearing up like they should – when you go to the doctor instead of getting random injections at the pharmacy.

 Life on the road is always an adventure.
 From shots in the ass to new cities to getting sick while traveling – that’s just how it goes.
 If you’re planning to hit the road, you’re bound to get sick eventually.
 Embrace the struggle of trying to get healthy while on the road.
 It never lasts forever, and you’ll soon be back living a life of adventure.

 Travel junkie turned blogger.
 Location independent.
 From the Midwest, but often based in Latin America.
 Big on beaches, rumba, and rum.
 Addicted to the gym.
 Committed to showing a different style of travel - one that involves actually interacting with locals and exploring different cultures.